New invariants for virtual knots via spanning surfaces: Introduction

 \section{Introduction}

 Virtual knots were introduced by the second author \cite{Kauffman, Kauffmani}.
 These are knots in thickened surfaces up to a stabilization operation; see Section~\ref{secVlink}.
 In this paper, we define three different types of spanning surfaces for knots in thickened surfaces that we call twin, web, and bracelet Seifert surfaces, respectively, and two genus-type numerical invariants $\varepsilon$ and $\xi$.
-We use these surfaces to define Alexander-type polynomials called the \emph{twin Alexander polynomial}, the \emph{cc twin polynomial}, and the \emph{cc bracelet polynomial}.
+We use these surfaces to define new Alexander-type polynomials called the \emph{twin Alexander polynomial} (derived from a new type of Seifert matrix called the \emph{twin Seifert matrix}), the \emph{cc twin polynomial}, and the \emph{cc bracelet polynomial}.
 The twin Alexander polynomial descends to virtual knots.
-The twin Alexander polynomial is mirror sensitive and can obstruct a knot from being classical.
-We also introduce a new signature invariant for virtual knots.
+The twin Alexander polynomial can be used to distinguish a knot in a thickened surface from its mirror image up to isotopy and can obstruct a virtual knot from being classical.
+Using twin Seifert matrices, we also introduce new signature invariants called \emph{twin signatures} for knots in thickened surfaces and for virtual knots.

+There are several notions of equivalence for knots in thickened surfaces, namely, identity, isotopy, diffeomorphism, and virtual equivalence.
+In our equivalence up to diffeomorphism, we only consider orientation-preserving diffeomorphisms of a thickened surface $F \times [-1,1]$ that map $F \times \{i\}$ to $F \times \{i\}$ for $i \in \{1, -1\}$.
+One can use the twin signature to distinguish a knot in a thickened surface from its mirror up to diffeomorphism and virtual equivalence, similarly to the case of classical knots.

 Furthermore, we propose several natural constructions of Heegaard Floer homology for knots in thickened surfaces, and give examples why these are not invariant under stabilization.
 However, the Floer homology of a minimal genus representative is a virtual knot invariant.
 These Floer homologies can be used to detect $\varepsilon$ and $\xi$, and obstruct a knot from being a stabilization of another.